T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: T2AV-Compass

 \paragraph{Cross-modal Alignment.} We evaluate cross-modal alignment to ensure coherence across text, audio, and video.
 Our protocol assesses two dimensions: semantic consistency and temporal synchronization.

 \begin{itemize}

 \item \textbf{Text--Audio (T--A) Alignment.} We measure T--A alignment using \textbf{CLAP}~\citep{elizalde2022clap}, which maps text and audio into a shared embedding space.
-The cosine similarity between embeddings reflects semantic correspondence between the generated audio and the prompt.
+The cosine similarity between embeddings reflects semantic correspondence between the generated audio and the prompt, capturing fine-grained intent.

-\item \textbf{Text--Video (T--V) Alignment.} Visual adherence to the prompt is evaluated via \textbf{VideoCLIP-XL-V2}~\citep{wang2024videoclipxl}.
-We compute the cosine similarity between text and video feature embeddings to measure the high-level semantic consistency of the visual content. \item \textbf{Audio--Video (A--V) Alignment.} To assess cross-modal consistency independent of the text prompt, we compute A--V semantic similarity using \textbf{ImageBind}~\citep{girdhar2023imagebind}.
-This score checks whether generated audio events align semantically with the visual content.
+\item \textbf{Text--Video (T--V) Alignment.} Visual adherence to the prompt is evaluated using \textbf{VideoCLIP-XL-V2}~\citep{wang2024videoclipxl}.
+We compute the cosine similarity between text and video feature embeddings to measure the high-level semantic consistency of the visual content in a unified space.

+\item \textbf{Audio--Video (A--V) Alignment.} To assess cross-modal consistency independent of text, we compute A--V semantic similarity via \textbf{ImageBind}~\citep{girdhar2023imagebind}.
+This score verifies if generated audio events align semantically with visual content.

 \item \textbf{Temporal Synchronization.} Beyond semantics, we assess temporal correspondence between audio and visual events using \textbf{DeSync (DS)} computed by Synchformer~\citep{Iashin2024Synchformer}.
-DS measures synchronization error as the absolute time offset between audio and visual onsets, averaged over video (lower is better).
-For talking-face scenarios, we additionally report \textbf{LatentSync (LS)}~\citep{li2024latentsync}, a SyncNet-based lip-sync metric for diagnosing speech--lip synchronization.
+DS measures synchronization error as the absolute time offset between audio and visual onsets (lower is better).
+For talking-face scenarios, we additionally report lipsync using \textbf{LatentSync (LS)}~\citep{li2024latentsync}, a SyncNet-based lip-sync metric for diagnosing speech--lip synchronization.

 \end{itemize}